 New Mexico State Licensing Regulations mandate the school send your child home when he or she exhibits any signs of contagious disease and or severe illness.
-In addition, your child must remain home for 24 hours after illness subsides.
+In addition, your child must remain home for 24 hours after illness subsides or is accompanied by a doctor's note the child is able to return to school.
 Examples of potential illness listed below:

-- Has fever of 100.4 degrees • - Observable signs of illness or behavior changes that may be an indicator • - Has vomited or experienced diarrhea two or more times in the prior 24 hours - Has symptoms of Conjunctivitis (pink eye) • - Has mouth sores with drooling ٠ - Has an undiagnosed, concerning rash • - Has been on antibiotics for Strep Throat or Impetigo for less than 24 hours - prolonged cough or respiratory symptoms that limit participation if your child has severe seasonal • allergies, please bring a medical provider's note letting us know of his/her condition
+• Has fever of 100.4 degrees

+- Observable signs of illness or behavior changes that may be an indicator - Has vomited or experienced diarrhea two or more times in the prior 24 hours - Has symptoms of Conjunctivitis (pink eye) - Has mouth sores with drooling - Has an undiagnosed, concerning rash - Has been on antibiotics for Strep Throat or Impetigo for less than 24 hours - prolonged cough or respiratory symptoms that limit participation if your child has severe seasonal allergies, please bring a medical provider's note letting us know of his/her condition

-Date child may return to school
+Date child may return to school: